Mission & Vision

 "Pirates of the Caribbean meets Braveheart."

 Ireland, 1594.
-O'Neill, Red Hugh, and Grace O'Malley defy Elizabeth I across Ulster's bogs, Spain's courts, and Morocco's palaces.
-The story of Ireland's last great rebellion — a civilisation built on spoken law, extinguished by an empire of ink.
+O'Neill, Red Hugh, and Grace O'Malley defy Elizabeth I across Ulster's bogs, Spain's courts, the wild Atlantic and Morocco's palaces.
+The story of Ireland's last great rebellion - a civilisation built on honour and spoken law, endangered by an empire of oppression.
 Punk-trad soundtrack.
 A fire that never dies.

-"They fled not as cowards, but as carriers of flame.
-The land fell silent, yet the song endures." — Bard-Narrator.
+"They fought as warriors of old, carriers of the flame.
+The land fell silent, yet the song endures." - Bard-Narrator.

 Tier III · Franchise · The ICU